remmius/GstWebRTC_Python/README.md

 * Python-application on Pi 2 Model B v1.1 with Raspbian Buster
     * The outgoing video on a Pi "requires" (well not technically but it makes sense to use the HW-encoder) to use the omxh264, therefore the second endpoint is required to support h264-codec (not the case on my mobile firefox ).
 Otherwise no common format will be found.
     * - [ ] Bi-dirctional video+audio communition does work, however it takes a long time to establish a connection (ssl-warnings TOFIX) and the displayed the video had poor quality (lag, decoder-framedrops) - TOFIX try with low remote resolution
 * Python-application on Ubuntu 20.04 with gstreamer 1.16.2 and 20.10 1.18.0.
-The version 1.14 does not work with this code.
+The version gst-1.14 does not work with this code.
+## TO DO
+* Fix error for some combinations of limited media-support between gst-webrtc and browser/gst-webrtc
+* Improve supported codec-detection (esp. omxh264 and xh264,vp8,vp9) on sdp-offer
+* To Do:
+    * Proper update of files
+    * Add configuration for video-resolution
+    * Add more audio-codecs
+    * Webclient: sometimes registering does not work, remove old id when reconnecting, properly update default value for peerid on mobile-devices

 # Setup-application
 ## On host
 Install the required packages to your host-system